david3dworld/ArcGIS-Pro-Addin-Tool/README.md

 .shx.
 Etc. in a zip file), and json string contents the data information.
 Users can visualize the results rasters and shapefiles in ArcGIS Pro Map
 Display, and json results in a table or interactive plots.

-The figure below shows some of the functionality the contractor will integrate to ArcGIS through the Add-in.